anti-social/opensearch-external-field-mapper/README.md

 vagga assemble
 ```

-Default Elasticsearch version is `6.2.3`.
+Default OpenSearch version is `6.2.3`.
 To build against other version run with option:

 ```
-vagga assemble -PesVersion=6.1.4
+vagga assemble -PopensearchVersion=6.1.4
 ```

-To build for older Elasticsearch choose appropriate branch:
+To build for older OpenSearch choose appropriate branch:

-- `es-6.0` for Elasticsearch `6.0.x`
+- `es-6.0` for OpenSearch `6.0.x`
-- `es-5.5` for Elasticsearch `5.5.x` or `5.6.x`
+- `es-5.5` for OpenSearch `5.5.x` or `5.6.x`

 Run all the tests (unit, integration and functional):